-If a formatter is specified, it is used to format the record.
-The record is then written to the stream with a trailing newline.
-If exception information is present, it is formatted using traceback.print_exception and appended to the stream.
-If the stream has an 'encoding' attribute, it is used to determine how to do the output to the stream.

-flush()

-This is in-mem object, it does not require flushing

-log = []

-class avocado.core.output.Paginator

-Paginator that uses less to display contents on the terminal.

-Contains cleanup handling for when user presses 'q' (to quit less).

 '''

-flush()

-'''

-'''

-write (msg)

-'''

-class avocado.core.output.ProgressStreamHandler(stream=None) Bases: logging.StreamHandler

-Handler class that allows users to skip new lines on each emission.

-Initialize the handler.

-If stream is not specified, sys.stderr is used.

-emit (record)

-Emit a record.

 If a formatter is specified, it is used to format the record.
-The record is then written to the stream with a trailing newline.
-If exception information is present, it is formatted using traceback.print_exception and appended to the stream.
-If the stream has an 'encoding' attribute, it is used to determine how to do the output to the stream.
+The record is then written to the stream with a

+trailing newline.
+If exception information is present, it is formatted using traceback.print_exception and

+appended to the stream.
+If the stream has an 'encoding' attribute, it is used to determine how to do the

-'''
+output to the stream.

 avocado.core.output.STD_OUTPUT = <avocado.core.output.StdOutput object>

 Allows modifying the sys.stdout/sys.stderr

-'''

 class avocado.core.output.StdOutput

-'''

 Bases: object

-'''

 Class to modify sys.stdout/sys.stderr

+close()

 Enable original sys.stdout/sys.stderr and cleanup

 configured

 Determines if a configuration of any sort has been performed

 enable_outputs()

 Enable sys.stdout/sys.stderr (either with 2 streams or with paginator)

-'''

-enable_paginator()

-'''

-'''
+enable paginator()

 Enable paginator

-'''

-'''

-enable_stderr()

-'''
+enable stderr()

 Enable sys.stderr and disable sys.stdout

 fake_outputs()

 Replace sys.stdout/sys.stderr with in-memory-objects

-print_records()
+print records()

 Prints all stored messages as they occurred into streams they were produced for.

 records = []

-List of records of stored output when stdout/stderr is disabled avocado.core.output.TERM_SUPPORT = <avocado.core.output.TermSupport object> Transparently handles colored terminal, when one is used avocado.core.output.TEST_STATUS_DECORATOR_MAPPING = { 'CANCEL':
+List of records of stored output when stdout/stderr is disabled

+avocado.core.output.TERM_SUPPORT = <avocado.core.output.TermSupport object>

+Transparently handles colored terminal, when one is used

+avocado.core.output.TEST STATUS DECORATOR MAPPING = {'CANCEL': <box/>bound method TermSupport.si

+A collection of mapping from test status to formatting functions to be used consistently across the various

+plugins

-A collection of mapping from test status to formatting functions to be used consistently across the various plugins avocado.core.output.TEST_STATUS_MAPPING = {'CANCEL': '', 'ERROR': '', 'FAIL': '', 'INTERRUMA collection of mapping from test statuses to colors to be used consistently across the various plugins class avocado.core.output.TermSupport
+avocado.core.output.TEST STATUS MAPPING = {'CANCEL': '', 'ERROR': '', 'FAIL': '', 'INTERRU

+A collection of mapping from test statuses to colors to be used consistently across the various plugins

+class avocado.core.output.TermSupport

+Bases: object

+COLOR_BLUE = ' \times 1b[94m']

+COLOR_DARKGREY = ' \times 1b[90m']

+COLOR\GREEN = '\x1b[92m'

+COLOR_RED = '\x1b[91m']

+COLOR\YELLOW = '\x1b[93m'

+CONTROL END = ' \times 1b[0m']

 '''

-COLOR_BLUE = ' \times 1b [94m']

-'''

-COLOR_DARKGREY = '\x1b[90m'

-$COLOR_GREEN = ' x1b[92m'$

-$COLOR_RED = ' x1b[91m'$

-COLOR_YELLOW = '\x1b[93m'

-CONTROL_END = '\x1b[0m'